SamMac34/birding-journal-solo/NOTES.md

 # TODO
-1. Figure out how to setObservationDate in AddBird
+1. Figure out how to setObservationDate in AddBird✅

-2. "                " set missing data fields in SearchPage when trying to add a bird to collection
+2. "                " set missing data fields in SearchPage when trying to add a bird to collection✅

 3. Add region North America to search sqlQuery

-4. Change common_name to common_name

-5. Change image input for Edit Bird
+5. Change image input for Edit Bird - add another on change which targets e.target.file(s)?

 6. Alert for Add/edit